tommyettinger/anim8-gdx/README.md

 PaletteReducer without arguments, or calling `setDefaultPalette()` later, will set it to use HALTONIC.

 # Samples

+All the images below are probably **broken links**.
+You can feel free to blame GitHub's LFS implementation while I try to figure out a better way to host these many images and animations.

 Some .gif animations, using 255 colors taken from the most-used in the animation (`analyze()`, which does well here because it can use all the colors):